Emmanuel1738/Akan-Project/README.md

-## Table of Contents
+## Table of Contents.

-- Project Title
+- Project Title.
-- Description
+- Description.
-- Deployment
+- Deployment.
-- BDD (Behaviour Driven Development)
+- BDD (Behaviour Driven Development).
-- Technologies used
+- Technologies used.
-- Licence
+- Licence.
-- Contacts
+- Contacts.
-- Author
+- Author.

-# AKAN NAMING SYSTEM
+# AKAN NAMING SYSTEM.

-## DESCRIPTION
+## DESCRIPTION.

 - This is a website that was inspired by the Ghananian way of determining `new-borns's first name`.
 Just by adding your `birthday date` , the site calculates the `day of the week` you were born and then depending on their gender outputs their Akan Name.

-## Deployment
+## Deployment.

 - You can vist the site directly by clicking [HERE](https://skimanikings.github.io/Akan-Names/)
 - To view the source codes on github click [HERE](https://github.com/SkimaniKings/Akan-Names)

-## BDD
+## BDD.

 > The website will require a user to fill out information about his date of birth and the century he was was born.
 > The application calculates the day of the week the user was born and outputs it.